 - Going Around is cheaper than bending your aircraft or your body.

 - Full Power is needed in most GA aircraft, take care in higher performance types.

-- Keep aircraft ahead in sight, and move your aircraft to avoid traffic ahead and below.
+- Keep aircraft ahead in sight, and move your airplane to avoid traffic ahead and below.

-- Take care when raising flaps – ensure positive rate of climb and retract flaps in accordance with your specific aircraft operating manual and conversion training.
+- Take care when raising flaps – ensure positive rate of climb, raise the landing gear and retract flaps in accordance with your specific aircraft operating manual and conversion training.

 - There is no Loss Of Face for going around.

 - 👉 Pilots following the flight stages need to undergo both...